 A fruit pie recipe is usually my choice when eating out because it usually is more consistent quality and avoids my disappointment in peoples ability in how to make a pie.
 Canned pie filling is used diminishing the concern of the fruit being too sweet or too sour; this leaves the only concern with the pastry which is mass produced.
 These commercial bakeries offer good pie but not exceptional like the old fashion recipes.

-Cooked Blueberry Pie Recipe, fresh blueberry recipe, mixed berry pie, dessert pie and recipes for pie crust.
+Cooked blueberry pie recipe: a fresh blueberry recipe, mixed berry pie, dessert pie and recipes for pie crust.

-Peach Pie Recipes; peach schnapps recipe, a traditional recipe, a cream pie or a pecan peach pie.
+Learn how to make peach pies.
+Make a Georgia peach pie, peach schnapps recipe, a traditional recipe, a cream pie, a pecan peach pie or a fresh peach pie.

-Learn to crack a coconut for Coconut Pie Recipes; coconut cream pie, with pineapple, a raisin recipe or coconut and orange cream recipe.
+Learn to crack a coconut for a delicious coconut pie; coconut cream pie, with pineapple, a raisin recipe or coconut and orange cream recipe.

 I learned how to make a pie years ago and my favorite pie recipes are many of the meringue pie recipes; this is where I see the biggest problem in making pie recipes.
 Most people cannot make good meringue so they choose to use a prepackage meringue or to heap on some type of whipped topping.
 Neither of these can take the place of a good meringue recipe.